-Additionally, neurotypical children (and parents) have reported better sleep when they use a weighted blanket.
-A 2014 study found that while objective measurements of sleep did not improve when using a weighted blanket, both parents and children preferred to use a weighted blanket for sleeping.
+Additionally, neurotypical children and their parents report better sleep when they use a weighted blanket.
+A 2014 study found that while objective measurements of sleep didn’t improve when using a weighted blanket, both parents and children preferred to use a weighted blanket for sleeping.

 When asked about the benefits of weighted blankets for children, Johanna Dix, MOT-OTR, stated, “Weighted products, such as blankets, vests, or stuffed animals, are a creative option for providing your child with a sensory experience that may produce a calming effect that can improve sleep, increase focus, and decrease anxiety for a variety of kids.”

 However, it’s important to note that all of our brains have very specific sensory preferences, she adds.
 “If you choose to try a weighted blanket, be aware that weight may be too intense of a sensory experience for your child, based on their neurological system’s preferences.
 There are a myriad of recommendations for weight and size and length of use, but it’s truly individual to what each kid needs.”

 Talking with your child’s pediatrician or therapists can help you determine whether a weighted blanket could be a helpful tool to improve your child’s sleep.

 At what age can a child use a weighted blanket?